FAQ

 How do you control your finances and financing?

-• Financial management takes place on three levels:
+• Financial management takes place at three levels:

-3. a paid independent professional firm of auditors – KPMG, a renowned consulting company which carries out a pro bono audit
+3. An independent professional firm of auditors – KPMG, a renowned consulting company which carries out an audit pro bono.

 Do you receive public funding?

-• So far, we do not receive government funding – we work with the state, as we are collaborating with centres for children and families, which are usually publicly funded.
+• So far, we do not receive regular government funding except occasional grants – we work with the state as we are collaborating with centres for children and families, which are usually publicly funded.
 We collaborate with them as we provide support to children placed in these institutions.

 How does investing in the BUDDY program benefit society?

-Prevention is better than cure (D. Erasmus, 1500).
+Prevention is better than cure, as Erasmus may have once said.
 It is also cheaper.
-The earlier we can help someone or offer an intervention, the lower the cost and higher the positive impact for society (e.g. prevention vs. treatment for an addiction, cancer or other illnesses).
+The sooner we can get help to the people who need it, the higher the positive impact on their lives and on society as well.
+(For example, prevention vs. treatment for an addiction, for cancer or for any other illness).
 Also, evidence from the Nobel prize winner James Heckman and his colleagues suggests that society benefits from early and targeted interventions to disadvantaged children.
-Therefore, programs that intervene and help vulnerable children early on also have the potential highest positive impact compared to those which are already focusing on working with people without a home or with serious additictions.
-Program BUDDY works with children aged 12-16 when it can still influence their lives, as well as the lives of their children.
-Organisations offering mentoring programs similar to BUDDY such as Big Brother Big Sister in the USA or Balu & Du in Germany have been calculating the social return on investment and found that 1 invested Euro in such program has a return of Eur 4-18 (for more details see https://www.balu-und-du.de/fileadmin/user_upload/Wirkung/BuD_127_SROI-Analyse_englisch.pdf or https://bgcbigs.ca/181-mentoring-delivers-a-high-return/ ).
-Our own calculations also fall into the same range of return.
-A trusting relationship between the BUDDY child and volunteer has a significant impact on the ability of the vulnerable young person to find work, housing, and build healthy relationships rather than depend on state social benefits.
-It als has an impact on future generations as the children of BUDDY children are less likely to end up in institutional care again.
+So programs that get involved and help vulnerable children early on also have the potential to have the highest positive impact compared to programs which focus on working with people who are already without a home or have serious addictions.
+The BUDDY program works with children aged 12 to 16, during which time it has a significant impact on their lives.
+Organisations offering mentoring programs similar to BUDDY, such as Big Brother Big Sister in the USA or Balu & Du in Germany, have calculated the social return on investment and found that for every euro that is invested in such a program, there is a return of between 4 and 18 euros (For details see report here.
+Our own calculations fall into the same range of return.
+A trusting relationship between the BUDDY child and their volunteer has a significant impact on the ability of the vulnerable young person to find work and housing, and to build healthy relationships rather than depend on social benefits.
+It also has an impact on future generations, as the children of BUDDY children are less likely to end up in institutional care again.

 Organizational

 • We are based in Bratislava.
-Registered address is at Strážna 11, offices are at Štúrova 3.
+Our registered address is at Strážna 11 and our offices are at Štúrova 3.

 How many people work for the BUDDY program?

-• Currently around 20, some of them work only part-time.
+• Currently around 20.
+Some of them work part-time.